andre-lx/simpleFAQ/README.md

 #### Add alias

-Use this to run the script as 'fq ls' , 'fq docker edit', .... and to run the script from everywhere, instead of typing always 'source simplefaq.sh ls', 'source simplefaq.sh docker edit'
+Use this to run the script as 'fq ls' , 'fq docker edit', .... and to run the script from everywhere and even after restarting the server/computer, instead of typing always 'source simplefaq.sh ls', 'source simplefaq.sh docker edit'

+If you only want to run this temporarily just copy and past the step two to your CLI instead of changing the files.
+This action will be lost after restart.

 1 - add this to the file "~/.bashrc" if it's not present:
 ```